ManethKulatunge/congrego-JobScraper/README.md

 # congrego-JobScraper
 Built an hourly job dashboard to assist individuals that lost their jobs due to the COVID-19 pandemic.

+## Motivation
+Canadians have lost over 2 millions jobs due to COVID-19 according to [CBC](https://www.cbc.ca/news/business/canada-jobs-april-1.5561001) and Quebec's [unemployment rate](https://www.cbc.ca/news/canada/montreal/quebec-record-job-losses-april-1.5561165) has rose to 17%(the highest ever recorded).
+I hope that this dashboard/platform will help individuals get back on their feet with hourly wage jobs that have been retrieved by 2 major job search sites in Canada.

 ## Installation
 ```bash
 * pip install bs4